 Mr. Hauslein served as a Director on Easterly Acquisition Corp, a blank check company that went public in July 2015, raising \$200 million.
-Prior to completing its \$2.196 billion business combination with Sirius International Insurance Group in 2018, Mr. Hauslein resigned as a Director.
+Prior to completing its \$2.196 billion business combination with Sirius International Insurance Group in 2018, Mr. Hauslein resigned as a Director in June 2018.